alexhsamuel/apsis/docs/jobs.rst

 Schedule
 --------

-The `schedule` key pspecifies when new runs are created and for when they are scheduled.
+The `schedule` key specifies when new runs are created and for when they are scheduled.

 A job may have a single schedule, given as a dict, or multiple schedules, as a